minio/docs/docs/multiple-minio-servers-with-nginx-inside-docker-container.md

 $ docker-compose up
 ```

-Now you can reach all the launched Minio instances:
+Now you can reach all the launched MinIO instances:
 ```
 $ curl http://localhost:8081
 ```